MartinPankraz/ABAP-Developer-Day/student/quest1.md

 <img alt="For each section" src="../img/student/Quest1/ForEach.jpg"  width="600">
 </p>

-8. Save and Run the Logic App flow again.
-As a result you should see an Adaptive Card in Teams showing the information from the Order specified.
+8. Save and Run the Logic App flow again via Run Trigger -> Run.
+As a result you should see an Adaptive Card in [Teams](https://teams.microsoft.com/) showing the information from the Order specified (make sure to navigate to your Teams Channel, e.g. Contoso -> General)

 <p align="center" width="100%">
 <img alt="For each section" src="../img/student/Quest1/ResultsInTeams.jpg"  width="600">